 The Built Environment Showcase (BES) will take place Friday, November 7, 2014, at the MSU Kellogg Hotel & Conference Center in East Lansing.
 Join the MSU School of Planning, Design and Construction and its partners as they gather Built Environment Industry professionals, State government representatives and MSU leaders to discuss ways to increase partnerships, economic development and placemaking opportunities, and more.
 The purpose of this Conference is to:

-- Showcase the impact of the Built Environment Sector on Michigan and the U.S. economies.
+- Demonstrate the impact of the Built Environment sector in the State of Michigan.

 Just What is the Built Environment, and Why are Those Who Create It So Important to Its Economic Vitality?

 The Built Environment provides the setting for human activity, including buildings, parks, green space, neighborhoods, cities and supporting infrastructure.
 It is created via planning, design, construction, real estate, redevelopment, maintenance and energy.
 Few realize what an impact this dynamic economic sector has.
 In Michigan, the Built Environment Sector:

 - Provides more than 400,000 jobs in more than 62,000 firms.

 - Generates more than $133 billion in direct revenues.